-There are two main sources of background flux for the OMC, both related to the rather large angular pixel size of $17.5^{\prime\prime}\times17.5^{\prime\prime}$: scattered sunlight (zodiacal light) and unresolved stellar sources.
-Maximum background conditions correspond to pointings towards the galactic plane with maximum zodiacal light, while the minimum background are achieved around the galactic pole with minimum zodiacal light.
+There are two main sources of background flux for the OMC, both related to the rather large angular pixel size of $17.5'' \times 17.5''$ : scattered sunlight (zodiacal light) and unresolved stellar sources.
+Maximum background conditions correspond to pointings towards the galactic plane with maximum zodiacal light, while the minimum background is achieved around the galactic pole with minimum zodiacal light.
 Figure 5 shows the average number of stars brighter than a given magnitude contained within a single OMC pixel.
-It can be seen that, on average, no source confusion occurs for objects brighter than m_V =17 at any galactic latitude.
-For m_V = 18.0 source confusion can become problematic in some regions very close to the galactic plane.
-It is important to stress that on the galactic plane there are on average more than one star per pixel with m_V between 17 and 19.
+It can be seen that, on average, no source confusion occurs for objects brighter than $m_V = 17$ at any galactic latitude.
+For $m_V = 18.0$ source confusion can become problematic in some regions very close to the galactic plane.
+It is important to stress that on the galactic plane there are on average more than one star per pixel with $m_V$ between 17 and 19.
 The density of stars on the galactic plane indeed determines the limiting magnitude of the instrument.
-At galactic latitudes $|b| > 30^{\circ}$ the problem of source confusion becomes negligible, except for specific cases in which bright stars are separated by just a few arcseconds.
+At galactic latitudes $|b|>30^\circ$ the problem of source confusion becomes negligible, except for specific cases in which bright stars are separated by just a few arcseconds.
 The background measured in orbit corresponds well to the expected values.